-For any Charleston DUI lawyer, defending a felony DUI is much more challenging, and the stakes are higher, than defending a municipal or magistrate level DUI such as a DUI 1st.
-Essentially, a felony DUI the bodily injury or the death of another person.
+For any Charleston DUI lawyer, defending a felony DUI is much more challenging, and the stakes are higher than defending a municipal or magistrate level DUI such as a DUI 1st.
+In South Carolina, felony DUI is the bodily injury or the death of another person.
 Therefore, a felony DUI differs from a DUI in both the proof of the offense and the penalties for a conviction.

 For a DUI case, the prosecution must prove that a person drove while under the influence of alcohol, drugs, or both, “to the extent that the person’s faculties to drive a motor vehicle are materially and appreciably impaired.”
 For a felony DUI, the prosecution must prove: (1) a person was driving under the influence of alcohol, drugs, or both; (2) while driving the person did “any act forbidden by law or neglects any duty imposed by law in the driving of the motor vehicle;” and (3) the act or neglect caused great bodily injury or death to a person other than the driver.

-According to South Carolina case-law, the consumption of alcohol doesn’t have to be the “main” or “primary” cause of injury or death, so long as it contributed to the accident.
-So if you are sitting at a stop light within your lane, and a person slams into the back of you and gets seriously hurt, this may not result in a felony DUI conviction, although you could be charged with simple DUI.
+According to South Carolina case law, the consumption of alcohol doesn’t have to be the “main” or “primary” cause of injury or death, so long as it contributed to the accident.
+So if you are sitting at a stoplight within your lane, and a person slams into the back of you and gets seriously hurt, this may not result in a felony DUI conviction, although you could be charged with a simple DUI.
 Even if the person injured was drinking with you and chose to be a passenger in your car, you can be charged with felony DUI.

 Our law defines “great bodily injury” as “bodily injury which creates a substantial risk of death or which causes serious, permanent disfigurement, or protracted loss or impairment of the function of any bodily member or organ.”
 So it may not take much for a DUI crash to result in a felony DUI charge.
 For example, if the person injured has a broken arm placed in a cast, the prosecutor can argue that the 8 weeks in the cast is enough to be a “protracted loss or impairment of the function of a bodily member.”